Leeds Gets the Go-ahead

 email The Electric Tbus Group

-updated 11/7/07
+updated 7/7/12

 eQdigital

-All three routes are designed to reduce car useage in an enticing and environmentally benign way and thus reduce congestion and emissions both from the passenger vehicles themselves and from saved car journeys.
+The Line One route is designed to reduce car useage in an enticing and environmentally benign way and thus reduce congestion and emissions both from the passenger vehicles themselves and from saved car journeys.
 In Metro's view, this can only be achieved in a cost effective way by using high quality trolleybuses.

 To make carrying people from the Park and Ride stations as appealing as possible, the routes will run in new, segregated busways and bus-only lanes for as much as possible of the journey.
 They will have first preference at traffic lights and junctions so as to make the trip fast and comfortable.
 Again, only trolleybuses can achieve the quietness and smoothness required in this context.